 Sakurazaka Theater, opened in 2005, is an art house-style cinema showing independent Japanese, American and foreign films.
 The complex also houses a café, bookstore and shop specializing in Okinawan ceramics.

 Shuri Castle, located on a hilltop overlooking Naha, is thought to date from the 14th century.
 For 450 years it was the royal court of the Ryukyu Kingdom and in 2000 it was designated a Unesco World Heritage Site.
 Sites of interest include the Stone Gate of Sonohyan-utaki; the Shikina-en Gardens with its Chinese-style pond and bridge; the Kankaimon ‘welcome’ gate; and the 721kg Bridge of Nations Bell.

-Kokusai Dori, literally "International Avenue," is the main street of Naha and only three minutes walk from Hyatt Regency Naha Okinawa.
+Kokusai Dori Street, literally "International Avenue," is the main street of Naha and only 3mins walk from Hyatt Regency Naha Okinawa.
 Stretching two kilometers from Naha Bus Terminal to Makishi Station, the street is lined with restaurants, cafes, bars, souvenir shops, boutiques and department stores.